14th World Day Against the Death Penalty: Terrorism

 ... all over the world: read the

-... and drug crimes: read the , the and Harm Reduction International's reports
+... and terrorism: read the , the detailed factsheet

 Take action to stop crime, not lives:

-1. Organize a public debate and a movie screening with exonerees, murder victim’s families, experts, to raise awareness on the reality of the death penalty
+1. Organize a public debate and a movie screening with exonerees, victims of terrorism, murder victim’s families, experts, to raise awareness on the reality of the death penalty

 2. Organize an art exhibition (photo, drawings, posters) or a theatre performance from Dead Man Walking to Victor Hugo